amazya/-/README.md

 ![Image](https://github.com/amazya/Metasploit-exploit-module-POC/blob/main/%D7%A6%D7%99%D7%9C%D7%95%D7%9D%20%D7%9E%D7%A1%D7%9A%202024-04-05%20042014.png)

 I can set up the RHOSTS and THREADS here.
 The RHOSTS will be my target and the THREADS determine how fast will the program run.

 Let's set them up:

 `set RHOSTS <victim IP>`

 `set THREADS 16`

 `show options`

 ![Image](https://github.com/amazya/Metasploit-exploit-module-POC/blob/main/%D7%A6%D7%99%D7%9C%D7%95%D7%9D%20%D7%9E%D7%A1%D7%9A%202024-04-05%20042548.png)

 Now `run` it.

 The output gives me the version of the `Samba - 3.0.20`.
-Now I can fnd out the vulnerabilities associated with it.
+Now I can find out the vulnerabilities associated with it.
 Let's try google.
 A simple google search reveals this version is vulnerable to `username map script` command execution.

 ![Image](https://github.com/amazya/Metasploit-exploit-module-POC/blob/main/%D7%A6%D7%99%D7%9C%D7%95%D7%9D%20%D7%9E%D7%A1%D7%9A%202024-04-05%20043139.png)

 This is also available in Metasploit.
 Let's perform a search:

 `search username map script`

 ![Image](https://github.com/amazya/Metasploit-exploit-module-POC/blob/main/%D7%A6%D7%99%D7%9C%D7%95%D7%9D%20%D7%9E%D7%A1%D7%9A%202024-04-05%20043743.png)

 As you can see, there is an exploit for this vulnerability with an excellent rank.
-Lets use this one and try to gain access to the metasploitable machine:
+Let's use this one and try to gain access to the metasploitable machine:

 `use <exploit number>`

 `show options`

 You can see that the Payload options are already set up.
 I will not change it.
 I only need to `set` up the RHOSTS options.

 Now let's `exploit`!

 The exploit sets up a reverse TCP handler to accept the incoming connection from the victim machine.
 Then the exploit completes and opens a session.
 We can also see that the access level is root.
 (Use `whoami` command to see it.)